andypiper/karma/README.md

 * put userid/phone numbers into a proper database and build UI to enable new users to register with knowledge to share
 * instead of using voicemail Twimlet, build a proper voicemail box with the Twilio API
 * add additional information to the front-end including e.g. realtime data from local sources (traffic, weather, pollution, crime etc)
+* improve UI with better fonts, cached images in CSS, etc

 ### Team